Do you ever notice that pang of resistance before you do something just outside your comfort zone?

 Try it anyway!
 Be careful and slow down a little.
 If you’re “bad” at it right now, just focus on being better, and don’t compare it to the road and track loops.

 I used to do one or two cross-country races a year in hopes of making the World Cross Country teams, and a few months of training in grass parks went with that plan.
 I’m not a natural grass or mud runner and always finished a few places lower than if it were a road or track race.
-However, struggling through slower workouts on grassy terrain strengthened Bucket List Marathons You’ll Love to Run in 2019, which I didn’t realize were a weak area before, and I noticed when I did go back to my precious track 5000s and 10,000s, I felt strong and the track and road surfaces felt like magic carpets.
+However, struggling through slower workouts on grassy terrain strengthened fall and spring marathons, which I didn’t realize were a weak area before, and I noticed when I did go back to my precious track 5000s and 10,000s, I felt strong and the track and road surfaces felt like magic carpets.

 I also try to hop onto not-too-technical trails for my recovery days once a week or so.
 I think the agility needed for dodging roots and rocks is great for unwittingly pulling runners out of the shuffling range of motion of a typical easy day if you can safely swing it.
 (I did do a spectacular slow-motion fall about two minutes into a trail recovery run during the peak fatigue level of a recent marathon build-up, so I know some days it’s not worth the risk!)
 Also, trail runs can be mentally refreshing escapes into nature that leave you feeling recalibrated unlike any other run.